Hilal-Anwar/Calculator/README.md

 # Calculator

-This a simple calculator that can do addition,subtraction,multiplication and division.
+This a simple calculator that can do addition , subtraction ,multiplication and division.

-It has two modes in it standard,scientific.
+It has two modes in it standard, scientific.